Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: IBM Quantum Computing Hardware Architectures

 \section{IBM Quantum Computing Hardware Architectures}

-The calculations for this project were run on three different IBM hardware platforms (\texttt{ibmq\_manila}, \texttt{ibmq\_guadalupe}, and \texttt{ibmq\_montreal}).
-On the 5 qubit \texttt{ibmq\_manila} platform, qubits q0, q1, q2, q3, q4 and q5 are used with q0 as the ancilla and q1-q2 as the two-qubit entangling gate.
-The \texttt{ibmq\_guadalupe} processor is a 16 qubit platform.
-On this processor the qubits used are q6, q7, q10, q12, and q13 with q10 as the ancilla and q6-q7 as the two-qubit entangling gate.
-For the computation done on the 27 qubit \texttt{ibmq\_montreal} platform, qubits q18, q21, q23, q24, and q25 are used with q23 as the ancilla and q18-q21 as the two-qubit entangling gate.
-The computations on the 5 qubit \texttt{ibmq\_manila} platform, use q0 as the ancilla and q1-q2 as the two-qubit gate. \cref{fig:IBM hardware} graphically shows these qubit topologies for each platform.
+The calculations for this project were run on three different IBM hardware platforms (\texttt{ibmq\_manila}, \texttt{ibmq\_guadalupe}, and \texttt{ibmq\_montreal}). {On the 5 qubit \texttt{ibmq\_manila} platform, qubits q0, q1, q2, q3, and q4 are used with q0 as the ancilla and q1-q2 as the two-qubit entangling gate.} The \texttt{ibmq\_guadalupe} processor is a 16 qubit platform.
+On this processor the qubits used are q6, q7, q10, q12, and q13 with q10 as the ancilla and q6-q7 as the two-qubit entangling gate. {For the computation done on the 27 qubit \texttt{ibmq\_montreal} platform, qubits q18, q21, q23, q24, and q25 are used with q23 as the ancilla and q18-q21 as the two-qubit entangling gate.} \cref{fig:IBM hardware} graphically shows these qubit topologies for each platform.
 We also ran computations on the Keysight TrueQ simulator \cite{trueq} for the analysis discussed in the supplemental material in \cref{sec:fitting}.

 The key metrics associated with each of the processors that help characterize the processor performance are \begin{itemize} \item Quantum volume (QV) This value measures the performance of gate-based quantum computers, regardless of their underlying technology. \item Circuit Layer Operations per Second (CLOPS) is a measure of how many layers of a QV circuit a quantum processing unit (QPU) can execute per unit of time.
 The CLOPS is calculated using three key attributes to measure the performance of near-term quantum computers (quality, speed, and scale)~\cite{CLOPS}. \item The Falcon family of devices are medium-scale circuits.
 They were deployed by IBM as a test environment for demonstrating performance and scalability improvements over previous generation processors.
 Specifically the r4 is the first revision to deploy multiplexed readout.
 Previous designs required an independent signal pathway on the chip, as well as in the dilution refrigerator and control electronics for qubit state readout. \end{itemize}